hikeventures/hikeventures.github.io/_posts/2015-05-24-Outdoor-action-and-adventure-photography.markdown

 ---
-layout: post
-title: 'Dan Bailey: Outdoor Action and Outdoor Photography'
+title: Dan Bailey: Outdoor Action and Outdoor Photography
-date: 2015-05-24 20:18:07 +0300
 description: A good book with ideas if you are interested in outdoor action photography.
+date: 2015-05-24 20:18:00
 category: reviews
 tags:
   - books
   - reviews
   - photography
-published: true
+layout: post
 ---
 Since I am interested in outdoor photography, I am currently looking for books which give me new ideas and inspirations on how I could take my pictures to the next level.
 This article is about the book "Outdoor Action and Adventure Photography" from Dan Bailey which is a very good book especially if you are new into outdoor photography. <br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/17861380309" title="Outdoor Action and Adventure Photography"><img src="https://c1.staticflickr.com/9/8862/17861380309_f9749e3c57_o.jpg" width="100%" alt="Outdoor Action and Adventure Photography"></a><!--more-->